GUIDE FOR AUTHORS

 Guide for Authors

-Manuscripts are considered for publication only with the understanding that they are not under concurrent consideration by another journal and have not been published elsewhere.
-All submissions undergo peer review to assess scholarly merit.
+Open AccessManuscripts are considered for publication only with the understanding that they are not under concurrent consideration by another journal and have not been published elsewhere.
+All submissions undergo peer review to assess scientific merit.
 Accepted manuscripts become the property of CBRTS-JHSS.
-The journal is published quarterly.
+The journal is published four times a year (quarterly).

 1. Manuscript Submission